Viktor286/js-types-kit/readme.md

 &nbsp;
-## Kit #2 – Declares required types which cause an error if fails.
+## Kit #2 – Declares required types which cause an error if fails
 This methods performs strict type verification from the runtime point of view.

 It will throw type error in case of the wrong type provided otherwise just return the original variable itself.

-This set could be used as an additional runtime testing layer that checks input variables.
+This set could be used as an additional testing layer that checks input variables on runtime.
 This especially important for network applications where input data could differentiate from time to time or could be spoofed.

-It also might be considered like 'static types' imitation on runtime.
+It also might be considered like 'static types' behavior imitation on runtime.

 ```javascript
 type.is.array(notAnArray); // throws type error and stops the script